sciabarra/AgileSites/doc/tutorial/EditContent.md

 	"Drag a Page here.
 Save to add more."));
 ```

-This code will show an editable list of assets, followed by an empty slot.
-The user can add new slots to the list dragging in the empty slot, and can then reorder and delete existing assets editing the list that pops up clicking on the list.
+This code shows an editable list of assets, followed by an empty slot.
+The user can add new slots to the list dragging in the empty slot, and then can reorder and delete existing assets, editing the list that pops up clicking on the list.

 ##### Next:  [Navigation](Navigation.md)